Jump To:

 As part of the Strategic Plan and effort toward environmental equity and justice, the Urban Forestry division reviewed and analyzed the current inventory of street trees and determined the priority areas for new plantings.

-The Urban Forestry Division completed a walking survey of existing street trees, reviewed available Census Data and reviewed an Urban Heat Island study.
-The walking survey shows, on average, there is 1 street tree every 1,000 feet in the priority area, whereas other, newer parts of the City have street trees every 40 feet.
-While existing infrastructure like curbs, driveways, or retaining walls might make it difficult to plant a tree every 40 feet, there is ample space to increase the overall number of street trees in the area.
+The Urban Forestry Division completed a walking survey of existing street trees, reviewed available Census Data, and reviewed an Urban Heat Island study.
+The walking survey showed, on average, there was about 1 street tree every 1,000 feet in the priority area, whereas other, newer parts of the City had street trees every 40 feet.
+While existing infrastructure like curbs, driveways, or retaining walls might have made it difficult to plant a tree every 40 feet, there was ample space to increase the overall number of street trees in the area.

 Who waters and maintains the street trees?

-Urban Forestry staff and the landscaping company hired to install the trees will be responsible for planting the tree, watering, and monitoring the trees for health and vigor.
+Urban Forestry staff and the landscaping company hired to install the trees will be responsible for planting, watering, and monitoring the trees for health and vigor.

 Can the tree roots from street trees grow into my pipes?